goschtl/zope/zope2book/trunk/source/ScriptingZope.rst

 in your list of parameters.
 Request variables are detailed more fully in `Appendix B: API Reference <AppendixB.html>`_ .

-In the Python script given above, there is a subtle problem.
+In the Script (Python) given above, there is a subtle problem.
 You are probably expecting an integer rather than a string for age, but all form variables are passed as strings.
 You could manually convert the string to an integer using the Python *int*